jaimetur/PhotoMigrator/help/4-google-takeout.md

          `(default=disabled.
 Can be enabled using flag '-grdf, --google-remove-duplicates-files')`
   - 4.6. 🔢 Count Albums.
   - 4.7. 🧹 Remove empty folders.

+#### 5. ✅ Final steps
-  - 4.8. 🧹 Clean Final Media Library.
+  - 5.1. 🧹 Clean Final Media Library.
+  - 5.2. ❔ Show Files Without Dates.

 > [!NOTE]
 > Step 3.2 is disabled by default, but It is automatically enabled if detect that Step 3.1 has been skipped.